Victorr-Codes/Guess-The-Number-Game-/README.md

 Step 3 - Run the code

-By following these steps you can access my calculator
+By following these steps you can access my game.